nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: System Administrator

 To remove a timestamping service, follow these steps.
-1. On the tab Trust Services, select Timestamping Services, select a timestamping service from the list and click Delete.
+1. On the Trust Services tab, select Timestamping Services, select a timestamping service from the list and click Delete.
 2. In the window that opens, click Yes.

 # 12. Configuration Backup and Restore